romene/Naturaily-netlify/_posts/2016-08-18-basic-design-patterns-in-ruby-on-rails.md

 ## Decorator

-In OOP, decorator gives us ability to extend particular object's behaviour by equipping it with some additional methods.
+In OOP, decorator gives us ability to extend particular object's behavior by equipping it with some additional methods.
 In Rails ecosystem I've usually seen this design pattern being used with [draper gem](https://github.com/drapergem/draper).

-Draper is usefull when we have methods in models, which are used only in views.
-Using decorator design patter means puting in them every bit of logic which is used only in views.
+Draper is useful when we have methods in models, which are used only in views.
+Using decorator design pattern means putting in them every bit of logic which is used only in views.
 So, if in User model we have method `full_name`, e.g.

 ```ruby
 def full_name